On the river in Minneapolis

-Getting there: The downtown side of the river is a four-block walk down Chicago Avenue from the Metrodome stop of the Hiawatha light-rail line.
+Getting there: The downtown side of the river is a four-block walk from the Downtown East (Vikings stadium) stop of the Blue and Green light-rail lines.

 Touring: It's a very pleasant 3˝-mile loop by foot, bicycle or in-line skates from the Stone Arch Bridge to the Plymouth Bridge, through Boom and Nicollet islands.

-Walking tours: Mill City Museum gives riverfront walking tours from June through September.
-Fee includes museum admission.
-Reserve at 612-341-7555.
+Walking tours: Mill City Museum gives riverfront walking tours.
+The fee includes museum admission.

 © Beth Gauper

-On University Avenue, two blocks from Father Hennepin Park, Alma is one of the most sophisticated restaurants in Minneapolis, and its chef won the 2010 James Beard award for Best Chef Midwest.
-It doesn't have outdoor tables, however.
+On University Avenue, two blocks from Father Hennepin Park, Alma is one of the most sophisticated restaurants in Minneapolis.

 Surdyk's has an excellent deli; buy picnic fare and eat it on Nicollet Island.